 Self-signed certificate in certificate chain

 - If you are using a self-signed certificate, make sure to add correct client certificate files (CRT, KEY, or PFX) from Settings > Certificates > Client Certificates > Add Certificate.
-Note: You can check for certificate data being used from the Network response pop-up or from the console as explained here.
+Note: You can check for certificate data being used from the Network response pop-up or the console as explained here.

 Note: This error is usually a result of a handshake failure due to incorrect certificate files being used, which means that the server and browser were unable to establish a secure connection.

-- Go to Settings > Certificates and add the correct client certificate file (PEM for CA certificates, or CRT, KEY, or PFX for self-signed certificates).
-You can check for certificate data being used from the Network response pop-up or from the console as explained here.
+- Go to Settings > Certificates and add the correct client certificate file (PEM for CA certificates, CRT, KEY, or PFX for self-signed certificates).
+You can check for certificate data being used from the Network response pop-up or the console as explained here.